 In order to ensure seamless, global business reliance and safety, your oil & gas firm needs a crisis communications tool that integrates multiple languages and unifies diverse technology, including existing mass notification systems investments like giant voice and two-way radios.

 It is also much more than just a warning system.
 It provides real-time messaging for everyone within an organization during both crisis situations and regular operations, and it makes it easy to reach out to anyone who needs to be contacted in an emergency.
-More importantly, it is architected as a worldwide platform, and already protects oil & gas employees in the following regions:
+More importantly, it is architected as a worldwide platform, and already protects oil & gas employees across the globe.

 In addition to having a relatively low total cost of ownership, AtHoc can save money in a variety of ways, such as potentially lowering insurance costs, limiting the scope of damage in an emergency, and reducing operational downtime.
 An investment in AtHoc delivers savings far beyond the initial price, especially for a global organization.